kschan0214/sepia.documentation/docs/gui/QSM-standalone.rst

     +--------------------+-----------------------------------------------------------------------------------------------------------------------+

     .. warning::
-      Please make sure the filenames follow the above rules and no other files in the directory sharing the same string labels (i.e. 'local-field', 'mag', 'weights', 'header' and 'mask').
+      Please make sure the filenames follow the above rules (see also:ref:`Data-preparation`) and no other files in the directory sharing the same string labels (i.e. 'localfield', 'mag', 'weights', 'header' and 'mask').

   2. Specify the required data separately using the GUI buttons.